Exactech Connexion GXL Hip Liners

 Authors looked at their institutional database for patients who had significant osteolysis after a primary hip replacement with an Exactech Connexion GXL liner from January 2009 to June 2019.

 They identified 12 patients, and nine of them were undergoing revision surgery because of complications.
-They found the average time before the implants failed was 55.9 months, or about five years.
+They found the average time before the implants failed was 55.9 months, or about five years due to severe osteolysis and implant failure.

 Authors did not find any patient risk factors or implant positioning, so they concluded it could be the implant’s design causing early failure.